-A Health and Social Care is currently studied at the Kilkeel branch of the SRC.
+A Health and Social Care is currently studied at the Kilkeel High School.
 Engineering, Music Technology, Software Systems Development and Moving Image may be taught in both St. Louis and Kilkeel High.
 CoPE is also taught between the St. Louis and Kilkeel High sites.